 Therapeutic support: floating water tanks, swimming (in nature or indoors), jacuzzi

-During the first 3 weeks of the Spring Hormone Detox we applied hydrotherapy techniques including cleansing teas and drinking plenty of fresh filtered water.
-We included daily dry skin brushing, epsom salt body scrubs , far infared therapy sauna and lymphatic massage plus castor oil compresses .
+During seasonal cleanses we often consider and apply hydrotherapy techniques including cleansing teas and drinking plenty of fresh filtered water.
+We can also include daily dry skin brushing, epsom salt body scrubs, far infared therapy, lymphatic massage and castor oil compresses .
 These simple support techniques are all effective but what other forms of hydrotherapy can we consider to support hormone health?

 Hydrotherapy and hormones